US sees sharp jobs growth and higher wages

 Revised data for September showed that many more jobs were created that month, 312,000, than the 197,000 initially reported.

-The two months in tandem show a renewed upward trend, but jobs growth is still below the rates seen in the first half of the year.
+Taken together the data shows a strong upward trend, although jobs growth is still below the rates seen in the first half of the year.

-There are still five million fewer people employed in the US economy than before the pandemic struck.